-The Preschool Program includes Art, Music, Dramatic Movement, Science, and Creative Exploration and incorporates
+The Preschool Program includes Art, Music, Dramatic Movement and Literature, Science and Math, and incorporates

 educational standards.
 All areas of learning include readiness and thinking skills.

 Art: Children learn to express their ideas as they investigate a variety of media beyond crayons, watercolor, and tempera paints.
 Their investigations in the creative art process involve all of their senses in hands-on experiences in clay, paint, inks, collage, and puppetry.
 Art activities emphasize the development of fine motor skills in grasping, cutting with scissors, pasting, holding and controlling brushes, chalk, pencils, markers, and crayons.
 This area bolsters students' self-confidence and stimulates their imagination as they develop their creative and expressive abilities.

 Music: Children grow in awareness and curiosity about music within the creative environment of Mercy Center of the Arts.
 The world of sound is experienced through singing, listening, moving, creating, and playing instruments, as well as through introductory experiences of music theory.
 Instruments of the orchestra and marching band are explored, as well as the concepts of tempo, rhythm, dynamics, pitch and timbre.

 Dramatic Movement and Literature: This area introduces the child to the world of language and movement through literature, and nourishes a love for reading.
 Dramatic movement encourages verbal and nonverbal expression and it stimulates creative imagination through role-play, pantomime, puppetry, story dramatization, movement, and music.
 Kindergarten readiness skills are an integral part of this area, including: speaking, listening, vocabulary, comprehension, and phonemic awareness.
 Gross motor skills are addressed in the Dramatic Movement area.